 \section{Evaluation Metrics}

 The various phenomena in our task present a challenge for comprehensive and fair evaluation.
-Therefore, we adopt several automatic evaluation metrics as well as human evaluation to access model performance from different aspects.
+Therefore, we adopt several automatic evaluation metrics, as well as human evaluation to assess different aspects of model performance.